hujhax/austin-improv-wiki/Troupes/Don't Forget Kimberly.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>All Male.
+Their press blurb, taken from a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> All Male.
 All Singing Improv.
-All the time, with some improvised scenes in between.</blockquote>
+All the time, with some improvised scenes in between.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We go back and forth between improvising songs and improvising scenes based on the themes of the previous song/scene.</blockquote>
+Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We go back and forth between improvising songs and improvising scenes based on the themes of the previous song/scene.

 [[Category/Troupes|Category:Troupes]]
 [[Category/Auto-Generated Troupe Pages|Category:Auto-Generated Troupe Pages]]